 Under the Working Class definition above, I’d say about $500 would qualify as a pretty significant windfall.
 This would establish a small Emergency Fund that could end the cycle of payday loans or other predatory lending stopgaps that people resort to with no other options.
 It could pay for a nice new suit for that job interview, or new tires on your car to get to a better job further from the bus route.

 If you are Middle Class, about $5,000 would be enough to change something.
 This would establish a significant Emergency Fund, or help to pay off high interest credit card debt.
 It could help you to begin buying in bulk to save money, or pay your car insurance or property taxes in six month payments instead of monthly (usually a significant savings).
 It could allow for a class to get a new certification in your field, or just ease the anxiety of living paycheck to paycheck.

 If you are Rich, you’ve got all the money you need, and it would take a good chunk of money to cause you to change anything about your life.
 I am very fortunate to count myself in that category.
-I wouldn’t change a thing about my life unless I received some sort of windfall of about $500,000.
+I wouldn’t change a thing about my life unless I received some sort of windfall of about $500,000 or more.
 This would put us squarely into the Financial Independent category, meaning we would no longer have to earn income to live on.
 We could survive off our investments and passive income alone.
 Meaning, we would be free to quit our jobs and pursue more travel or passion work.